2.6 HTML sitemaps

 In essence that means that, worst case scenario, a post is available on 5 pages outside of the single page where it should be available.
 We’re going to get rid of all those duplicate content pools, by still allowing them to be spidered, but not indexed, and fixing the pagination issues that come with these things.

 3.1 Noindex, follow archive pages and disable some archives

-Using the WordPress SEO plugin, make sure to prevent indexing (or even existence) of archive pages that do not apply for your site.
+Using the Yoast SEO plugin, make sure to prevent indexing (or even existence) of archive pages that do not apply for your site.
 You do this under SEO → Titles & Metas, where you’ll find the following options on the “Other” tab: